 The Google Suite is a set of free tools closely aligned to Microsoft’s Office suite.
 These tools offer increased flexibility for viewing across devices and provide increased options for online collaboration.

 The familiar collection of office applications including Word, Excel, and PowerPoint.
 Be aware that Publisher and Access have no direct counterparts on Macs or with Google Apps so accessing those file types may create problems for some students.

 In a situation where students are not able to come to campus or go to testing centers the VCU honor pledge becomes of paramount importance.
 There are no simple solutions if you were planning on most of your assessments being proctored, in-person multiple choice tests.
 Quizzes and other mechanically graded options could provide formative assessment data with projects or other more individualized work playing a larger role in summative assessments.
 That is a difficult shift to make and more complex with larger enrollments.

 Students using Respondus are unable to print, copy, visit other websites, access other applications, or close a quiz until it is submitted for grading.
-Requires Blackboard usage.
+Requires Blackboard or Canvas usage.

 This Google tool creates a simple, mobile-friendly form that can be accessed through a web browser or embedded in an email.
 The ability to embed the form directly into email can make it very easy for students to engage with and use.

 Some opportunities won’t be present in student homes.
 Labs, clinical placements, art courses, and other site-specific or hardware/software-specific activities will require flexibility and creativity.
 Parity may not be possible, focusing on the learning objective will help.